Logical Fallacy

 - The Slothful Induction Fallacy

-- Reasoning that, in a situation that is pure random chance, the outcome can be affected by previous outcomes.
-Ah, this is talked about in Statistics
+- Gambler’s Fallacy reasoning that, in a situation of pure random chance, the outcome can be affected by previous outcomes (see Statistics)

 - Red Herring Fallacy